 Interested in taking steps to make estate administration simpler and more efficient for your loved ones down the line?
 Mr. Patrick can also help you set a plan for you and your loved ones.
 His knowledge of Michigan probate law ensures you will get the legal help you need when it’s time to take care of your estate planning, including wills, trusts, and powers of attorney.

-At the Law Office of Dean E. Patrick, PLLC, we put our legal experience and skills together with our commitment to excellence in representing your rights.
+At the Patrick & Associates, PLLC., PLLC, we put our legal experience and skills together with our commitment to excellence in representing your rights.
 You can depend on our law firm’s ability to listen to you and our talent for creative strategies as we help you navigate probate, including (but not limited to) general probate litigation, wills and trusts contests, beneficiary disputes, guardianships, and conservatorships.